December, Doubt, & a Little Holiday Hope

 Ok, twist my arm…I’ll tell you.

-A few weeks back, we chatted about the whole Jacob v God wrestling match and then the Jacob/Isaac saga.
+Remember a few weeks back, when we chatted about the whole Jacob v God wrestling match and then the Jacob/Isaac saga?
 I’m thinking maybe if we get this first devotional off the ground, my next one might need to be about the mysteries in Scripture.
 Boy oh boy, there’s plenty.

-Bible scholars say they were too devastated, didn’t understand, or thought it was a parable.
+Bible scholars say they were either too devastated, didn’t understand, or thought it was a parable when Jesus told them that.
 I'm a little sus.
-While I was being Judgy Judgerson towards them, Jesus tapped me on the shoulder with a “Sound familiar?” moment.
+But while I was being Judgy Judgerson towards them, Jesus tapped me on the shoulder with a “Sound familiar?” moment.

 Because how many times has He told me something—through Scripture, prayer, wise counsel—and I still circle back or just plain forget on the regular.
 I know He is trustworthy.
 I know His plans are good, And yet…sometimes I don’t.